Skip to main content

 What are you doing to become more culturally competent?

-Academic Adviser Trevor Brown
+Academic Adviser Rebekka Kuhn

 Personally, I've been actively building my facilitation skills, so I can be more effective in the midst of engaged (aka difficult!) discussions and passionate (aka entrenched!) perspectives.
 I'm a huge fan of TED talks and podcasts because they easily and accessibly give me access to others who are willing to share their unique life experiences.
 I take advantage of as many great Penn State speakers and events that I can squeeze in.